vzsg/prohardver-push-notifier/README.md

-            'format': 'list',                         // count, list or urls 'subsite': 'prohardver',                  // PH subsite to use in URLs 'mobile': false,                          // true if you want mobile-friendly URLs 'notifyTo': 'all'                         // not implemented yet
+            'format': 'list',                         // count, list or urls 'subsite': 'prohardver',                  // PH subsite to use in URLs 'mobile': false,                          // true if you want mobile-friendly URLs 'notifyTo': 'all'                         // replace with a single or an array of device idens for selective sending
         }
     ],
     PushBulletApiKey: 'Your PushBullet API key'       // !!!
 Fill it